Change Software Update preferences on Mac

 Have your Mac install system files and security updates automatically.

 Important: To receive the latest updates automatically, it’s recommended that you select “Check for updates”, “Download new updates when available” and “Install system data files and security updates”.

-If you see a red badge on the System Preferences icon in the Dock after you update macOS, you may need to take one or more actions.
+If a red badge is shown on the System Preferences icon in the Dock after you update macOS, you may need to take one or more actions.
 For example, if you didn’t fully set up iCloud, the badge appears on the icon in the Dock; when you click the icon, the preferences are displayed so you can complete setup.

 For more information about updating or downloading apps from the App Store, see Get apps and Safari extensions in the App Store.